caol64/caol64.github.io/content/posts/2024/2024-03-07-run-a-large-language-model-locally-3.en.md

   "What is the exchange rate between US dollar and Japanese yen?",
 ```

-按照我们的设想，如果模型理解了我提供的工具的功能以及读懂了用户的问题，应该按照以下规则选择工具：
+According to our design, if the model understands the functionalities of the provided tools and comprehends the user's questions, it should choose the tools based on the following rules:

-- 问题1应该对应的是`get_weather('Beijing')`
+- Question 1 should correspond to `get_weather('Beijing')`
-- 问题2应该对应的是`get_directions('Shanghai', 'Hangzhou')`和`get_gas_prices('Shanghai')`
+- Question 2 should correspond to `get_directions('Shanghai', 'Hangzhou')` and `get_gas_prices('Shanghai')`
-- 问题3应该对应的是`github('snake-game')`
+- Question 3 should correspond to `github('snake-game')`
-- 问题4应该没有对应的函数，模型不选择任何工具
+- Question 4 should not have a corresponding function, and the model should not choose any tool

-下一步，我们也写好了代码进行测试，我们在工具函数里进行参数打印，以查看是否达到我们的预期。
+Next, we also wrote code for testing, where we perform parameter printing in the tool functions to see if it meets our expectations.

-## 结果
+## **Results**

 ```
-❓What's the weather like in Beijing?
+What's the weather like in Beijing?
 Getting weather for Beijing.
 Total duration: 3.481918084 seconds

-❓What is the distance from Shanghai to Hangzhou and how much do I need to fill up the gas in advance to drive from Shanghai to Hangzhou?
+What is the distance from Shanghai to Hangzhou and how much do I need to fill up the gas in advance to drive from Shanghai to Hangzhou?
 Get directions for Shanghai, China Hangzhou, China.
 Get gas prices for Shanghai.
 Total duration: 5.467253959 seconds

-❓Who's the author of the 'snake-game' on github?
+Who's the author of the 'snake-game' on github?
 Access the github for snake-game.
 Total duration: 2.510993791 seconds

-❓What is the exchange rate between US dollar and Japanese yen?
+What is the exchange rate between US dollar and Japanese yen?
 {}
 No tools found.
 Total duration: 0.200526292 seconds
 ```

-## 总结
+## **Summary**

-本篇文章介绍了使用`function-calling`使得`Ollama`模型具备可以调用外部工具的能力。也对一些场景进行了测试，希望通过本系列的3篇文章，使大家对本地运行大语言模型有一些深入的了解。
+This article introduced how to use `function-calling` to enable the `Ollama` model to call external tools.
+We also tested some scenarios.
+Hopefully, through this series of 3 articles, you will have a deeper understanding of running large language models locally.

-这次的文章就到这里了，下回我们将继续介绍更多本地`LLM`的实用场景。
+This is it for this article.
+In the next one, we will continue to introduce more practical use cases for local LLMs.